Jumpman Gaming Bingo Sites (2026) — 150+ UK Brands, One Operator

 Something that confuses a lot of players: the bingo rooms on Jumpman sites are run by Pragmatic Play, and they’re shared with bet365, ITV Win, Broadway Gaming, Grace Media, and others.
 You’re literally in the same rooms playing for the same jackpots regardless of which site you signed up through.
 What actually changes between sites is the bonus terms, the wagering, the support, and how they treat you once you’ve used up your welcome offer.

 If your priority is Pragmatic Play bingo with better bonus terms, Broadway Gaming charges 3x bingo wagering, Grace Media sits between 0x and 10x, and bet365 gives genuinely no-wagering bingo tickets.
-All of those were better deals than Jumpman’s old 65x, and they still look competitive against 10x.
+All of those were better deals than Jumpman’s old 65x, and they still look competitive against 10x — and crucially, all of them allow bingo bets to actually count toward clearing the bonus, which Jumpman doesn’t (Gotcha #1).
 Our Pragmatic Play page runs through the full comparison.

 Playtech is a completely separate network — different bingo software, different rooms, bigger networked jackpots.
 Dragonfish (part of 888) operates a white-label model similar to Jumpman’s but with its own bingo product.
 Our testing methodology treats every network equally.